An ILUES-based adaptive Gaussian process method for multimodal Bayesian inverse problems: Overview of the adaptive GP surrogate and the ILUES method

-When the ensemble number is small, the posterior distribution is not accurately captured, but the ensemble can quickly concentrate to the area of high posterior distribution, especially for the multimodal distribution.
-Therefore, in this work, instead of using ILUEs as a sampler for the posterior,we use ILUEs as an efficient training data generator, which is further elaborated in Section \ref{sec:main_alg}.
+When the ensemble size is small, the posterior distribution may not be accurately captured.
+However, the ensemble can rapidly concentrate in regions of high posterior probability, which is particularly useful for multimodal distributions.
+Therefore, in our paper, instead of using ILUES directly as a sampler for the posterior, we employ it as an efficient generator of training data.
+We will describe it in more detail in Section~\ref{sec:main_alg}.